TOSHGUN/Obsidian-Vault/main rules.md

-mirror - if teammate swings swing with them
+mirror - if teammate peeks left peek left with them, fight with your teammate utilites < teammates